systems-cs-pub-ro/moodle-qtype_topictagged/README.md

 To do that, in the main course page, navigate to the `Actions menu`(top right of the page, in the course header) and select `Quiz Manager Administration` option.
 Under the `Update database` section, select the [category](https://docs.moodle.org/311/en/Question_categories) of the questions and press the `update` button.

-# Downloading questions
+# Exporting questions

-You can download the questions in order to reuse them in a different Moodle instance.
+You can export the questions in order to reuse them in a different Moodle instance.
 You can choose the regular [MXML](https://docs.moodle.org/310/en/Moodle_XML_format) format, or a CSV file format that contains three columns: question text, question hash, `last_used` tag.

-`Question text,Question hash,last used tag`
+The question hash is used to uniquely identify the question such that the metadata (i.e. `last_used` field) can be updated in an external database.

-The hash is used to identify the question, in case of having multiple questions with the same question text.
+This requires further processing according to the chosen storage solution.
 The hashed string has the following format: `sha256(Question_textQuestion_answer1,Question_answer2...)`.

 To download the file, navigate to the `Actions menu`(top right of the page, in the course header) in the main course page and select the `Quiz Manager Administration` option.